M-o-a-T/forth/doc/classes.rst

 \__ ( -- )
 ++++++++++

-Only search the next word in the current class's context.
+Search the next word in the current class's context only.

 ;class ( -- )
 +++++++++++++